Del Mar Fairgrounds: Premium clubs

 The Saddle Club is the Premium Club of Surfside Race Place.
 Anybody may visit for a daily fee.
 There is no required dress code.

 The two clubs have no relation to one another.
-Membership in one doesn't grant access to the other one.
+Membership in one does not grant access to the other.

 Satellite wagering

 Surfside Race Place is located on the Del Mar Fairgrounds.
 The off-track betting facility is open during the off-season of the Del Mar Racetrack live meets.

 It has been used for handicapping contests as well as handicapping seminars.
 The 2014 Handicapper of the year Jose Arias qualified and won here.
 His check at the end was $750,000.

 Patrons of the Surfside Race Place sports bar can view, and bet on, horse races televised via satellite from around the country, such as Aqueduct, Arlington Park, Belmont Park, Calder, Cal Expo Harness, Churchill Downs, Delaware Park, Ellis Park, Fair Grounds, Golden Gate Fields, Gulfstream Park, Hastings, Hawthorne, Kentucky Downs, Laurel Park, Los Alamitos, Meadowlands, Monmouth Park, Oaklawn Park, Pimlico, Remington, Santa Anita Park, Saratoga, Sunland Park, Turfway Park, Victoria Race Tracks, and Woodbine; high-stakes races such as the Dubai World Cup; and Grade 1 races such as the Kentucky Derby, Preakness Stakes, and Belmont Stakes which constitute the Triple Crown.

-Surfside Race Place currently offers Bingo on Sundays.
+Surfside Race Place currently offers bingo on Sundays.